abtyx/cs2102/README.md

 ### Requirements

 1. Install `docker` and `docker-compose`
+2. Install `yarn`
-2. Install Postman (Optional, but useful for querying)
+3. Install Postman (Optional, but useful for querying)

 ### Quickstart